The sons of Jacob have returned to him in Canaan, telling him the good news of Joseph's survival and of his invitation to join him in Egypt.

 All those who went to Egypt with Jacob--those who were his direct descendants, not counting his sons' wives--numbered sixty-six persons.
 With the two sons who had been born to Joseph in Egypt, the members of Jacob's family, which went to Egypt, were seventy in all.

 The number 70 is significant in Hebrew culture as it represents an expansion of the number 7, the number of Days of Creation.
 We see 7, 70, 70 plus 7 and 70 times 7 at various times in the Old or New Testament.
 For example, in Genesis 10, the number of people/people groups in the Table of Nations totals to 70.
 Here the descendants of Jacob in the caravan from Canaan to Egypt total 70, if we count Joseph's sons and count two women.
 However, even this number here has some difficulties: the Septuagint has nine children of Joseph, not two sons and then totals the number to 75.
-This is repeated in Acts 7:14 when Philip, on trial before the Sanhedrin, quotes from the Septuagint.
-This discrepancy between ancient manuscripts also occurs in Exodus 1:15.
+This number is repeated in Acts 7:14 when Philip, on trial before the Sanhedrin, quotes from the Septuagint.
+This discrepancy between the ancient manuscripts also occurs in Exodus 1:15.
 (As a mathematician, I find this play on numbers interesting ... but, like most discrepancies in the ancient manuscripts, it is irrelevant to the main point of the text.)

-Genesis 46: 28-30, Joseph greets his father
+Genesis 46:28-30, Joseph greets his father

 Now Jacob sent Judah ahead of him to Joseph to get directions to Goshen.
 When they arrived in the region of Goshen, Joseph had his chariot made ready and went to Goshen to meet his father Israel.
 As soon as Joseph appeared before him, he threw his arms around his father and wept for a long time.